ThomasCulotta/PureBot/Commands_PureSushi.md

 quote del last
 ```
+**Remarks**

+Mod Only.

 ### quote change ID TEXT
 ```
 quote change 12 Hi, I'm a better PureSushi quote
 ```
 **Remarks**

+Mod Only.
 Only the quote without quotation marks is required.
 The text will be formatted in quotation marks with the date and current game for you.

 ---
 ## ScoreCommands